BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/18_0_Using_Schnorr.md

 The Taproot update is built on Schnorr, a digital signature methodology invented by Claus Schnorr.
-It's a signature system that wasn't quite available when the genesis block was created, but which has been under consideration ever since because of the advantages it offers.
+It's a signature system that wasn't quite available when the genesis block was created, but which has been under consideration ever since for use with Bitcoin because of the advantages it offers.

 All new P2TR addresses are signed with Schnorr signatures.
 This can include standard signatures internal to Bitcoin but also signatures